 Bushfires are part of the Australian landscape and can impact every square meter of the bush, as well as people and communities.

 Population increases and climate change are creating new challenges in the way we plan for and manage bushfire risk to humans, biodiversity and the built environment.

 Tailor your course

-If your interest is in the design and regulation of development in bushfire-prone environments, you'll focus your studies on planning and regulation to minimize bushfire risks.
+If your interest is in the design and regulation of development in bushfire-prone environments, you'll focus your studies on planning and regulation to minimise bushfire risks.

 If you’re interested in environmental management and a career as a natural resource manager or specialist bushfire consultant, you'll focus your studies on fire management.

 Study in an immersive environment